Rules of Go: AGA rules

 These are used by the American Go Association.
 Some special rules (like giving the opponent a prisoner when passing) are added, which make the area scoring and territory scoring equal.

 The Federation Française de Go also uses AGA rules.
 The British Go Association also adopted the AGA rules, with some minor departures, in April 2008.

 Ing rules

+Ing rules were developed by the Taiwanese industrialist Ing Chang-Ki and are currently supported by the Ing Foundation, which sponsors the prestigious Ing Cup, where it has used these rules since 1977.
+The current version of the rules dates from 1996.

 The scoring is basically the same as area scoring, but is done with a special technique involving "Ing bowls".
 Both players must start with exactly 180 stones; the Ing Foundation makes special bowls that allow players to count their stones easily.
 Prisoners come back to the owner.
 After the game finishes, both players fill their empty territory with their stones.
 The one that gets rid of all of them is the winner.
 Black pays White eight points (komi) by allowing four white stones in Black's territory to be placed at the beginning of the counting phase.
 As Black wins ties it is 7.5 in effect.
 The ko rule makes a distinction between "fighting" and "disturbing" ko.
 Multi-stone suicide is allowed.
-This ruleset was invented and promoted by Ing Chang-ki.